OpenTranslationBible/open-bible/en-GB/66.Revelation/md/revelation-18.md

 ## Revelation 18:24

-> And within her was discovered the blood of prophets and of saints,
+> For within her was the blood of prophets and of saints,
 > and of all who have been slain on the earth.”